DaneHalle/SurrogateTV-Developed-Games/README.md

 # SurrogateTV-Developed-Games
-Both game scripts I have developed for SurrogateTV.
-The site went dark October 2021 forcing me to bring the games offline as servers also went dark.
+Both game scripts I have developed for SurrogateTV. **The site went dark November 2021 forcing me to bring the games offline as servers also went dark.**

 ## SurroBros
 SurroBros was launched on November 1st, 2020